 |MARKET CAP: [FAIL]

 A company should show a rising trend in the reported earnings for the most recent quarters.
-NFBK's EPS for the past 2 quarters, (from earliest to most recent quarter) 0.09, 0.10 have been increasing, and therefore the company passes this test.
+NFBK's EPS for the latest quarter is not greater than the prior quarter, (from earliest to most recent quarter) 0.11, 0.11.
+Hence the stock fails this test, but the investor should evaluate this company qualitatively to see if it qual ifies under this methodology's "exception rule".

 EPS GROWTH RATE IN THE IMMEDIATE PAST AND FUTURE: [PASS]